bbonsign/pandoc_resume/markdown/resume.md

     * Mentored fellow students and reviewed their code in a way that led them to greater understanding of programming concepts

-    * Pair-programmed both in person and remotely
+    * Pair-programmed in person and remotely

     * Created and deployed a crossword authoring web app using Vue.js as a final project (repo: <https://github.com/Crossword-Editor/crossword-editor>), while working with a remote team using agile practices